Prompt students to get into writing during the first few weeks of school using these engaging back-to-school writing activities.

 Grab the I Am Unique Fingerprint activity here.

-9. Draft a Persuasive Letter to the Teacher.
+10. Draft a Letter to the Teacher.

 Start the year off well using these fun back-to-school writing activities that strengthen writing skills and motivate students to share their experiences.